Configure a connection

 This procedure covers setting up connections that don't use the OAuth 2.0 authorization protocol:

-1. In the Name field, enter a unique name for this specific connection.
-This is useful if you have multiple accounts connecting to the same application or service.
+In the Name field, enter a unique name for this specific connection.
+This is useful if you have multiple accounts connecting to the same app or service.

-3. If your connection requires any necessary credentials, enter these values in the additional fields.
+If your connection requires any necessary credentials, enter these values in the additional fields.
 This may be a specific service domain, an API token, or a paired access key and secret.
-The security requirements depend on the external application or service.
+The security requirements depend on the external app or service.

 Existing connections